-When purchasing this vine, it is important to consider the sustainability of buying a plant that grows only in the Amazon, especially considering the impact that ayahuasca tourism has already had on local communities.
+When purchasing this vine, it is important to consider the sustainability of buying a plant that grows only in the Amazon, especially considering the impact that ayahuasca tourism has already had.

 Acacia is a genus containing hundreds of species of plants that have a wide variety of traditional and medicinal uses.
 Either trees or shrubs, Acacia species are most commonly found in Australia, and some in Africa.

 Some Acacia plants contain psychoactive alkaloids, including DMT.
 Although not all of the Acacia species have been investigated for DMT content, these four have been shown to have significant quantities of DMT (and sometimes other alkaloids):